at Dreamland in Worcester VT.

 Develop awareness, earth wisdom, healing & community

-We cordially invite you to join us for the 2016 Druid Training at the Green Mountain School of Druidry based in Worcester, Vermont.
-The training starts at the beginning of June.
+We cordially invite you to join us for the 2023 Druid Training at the Green Mountain School of Druidry based in Worcester, Vermont.
+The training starts anew each year as the land is beginning to green once again with the return of spring.
 The first weekend is a trial period for all new students, and is a great opportunity to experience our training, and get to know the teachers, without making a prior commitment.
 If you then choose to become a student, and attend the second training weekend, you will be initiated into the Mysteries, experienced as a magical gateway into the Heart of Nature.
 This will be a firm commitment to complete at least the first year’s training, and you will be expected to attend every weekend, opening yourself to the magic of Druidry and facing any resistances, doubts or fears that might arise.
 From the second weekend on, your focus will be on healing yourself and the land, increasing your levels of life force, and deepening your relationship with the Sacred.

 You will petition the spiritual forces of nature to be your guides on a magical journey through your inner and outer landscapes.
 The 2023 class will enter this magical adventure as a committed group of Bards, and your playground will be the beautiful and majestic, green, rolling Vermont mountainscapes.
 You will learn how to develop and express your intuitive, creative and magical powers, and build an intimate, caring relationship with the area of land upon which you live.